LachlanWallbridge/casino_ur5_project/README.md

 ### Callback Deadlocks and Concurrency Problems in the Brain Node
 The Brain node suffered early from callback deadlocks and unsafe motion sequencing because multiple components—subscriptions, services, the ActionClient, and the round thread—were all competing on a single executor thread.
 Callbacks frequently blocked each other, preventing perception and action feedback from running and causing the system to freeze mid-round.
 This was resolved by using a ReentrantCallbackGroup and a MultiThreadedExecutor, allowing callbacks to run concurrently, and by introducing threading.Event() to synchronise robot motions.
 These changes ensured that actions could execute safely in sequence while perception and other callbacks continued to run in parallel, eliminating deadlocks and making motion execution deterministic and reliable.

+### Cup Centroid Detection Issues → Solved by Forced Cup Bounding Box Dimensions
+Because the camera viewed both the top and part of the side wall, the detected blob was biased toward the visible side of the cup.
+This shifted the centroid by over 1 cm at extremes, causing off-centre grasps and collisions.
+By enforcing the cup’s known base dimensions and aspect ratio (Section 4.1.3), the bounding box was corrected, giving a stable and accurate base centroid for reliable grasping.

 ## 8.2 Potential Improvements

 > TODO: Ideas for “Version 2.0”: